Link Prediction with Untrained Message Passing Layers: Experiments and Results

-In the case of non-attributed graphs (Table \ref{table: results noattr}) we observe that models based on UTMP layers achieve the highest score on 6 out of 8 datasets, with the exceptions being NS and Router datasets.
-Moreover, we find that the fully untrained UTGCN model outperforms all other models on the 'Celegans', 'PB', 'USAir', 'E-coli' which can be attributed to the reduced dimension of the learned features that come with the linear layers present in the simplified and fully trained models.
-In contrast to the trained variants UTGCN maintains the higher initial dimensionality of the features and hence can more efficiently discriminate between local neighborhoods by maintaining orthogonality.
-Furthermore, as we used one hot encodings as initial node features for the unattributed datasets orthonormality is satisfied exactly and therefore there is a one-to-one correspondence between node similarities produced by UTGCN and path based topological measures.
+In the case of non-attributed graphs (Table \ref{table: AUC results noattr}) we observe that models based on UTMP layers achieve the highest score on 6 out of 8 datasets, with the exceptions being NS and Router datasets.
+Moreover, we find that the fully untrained UTGCN model performs best on the 'Celegans', 'PB', 'USAir', 'E-coli' which can be attributed to the reduced dimension of the learned features that come with the linear layers present in the simplified and fully trained models.
+Furthermore, as we used one hot encodings as initial node features for the unattributed datasets orthonormality is satisfied exactly and therefore there is a one-to-one correspondence between the UT models and path based topological measures.

 Finally, we also examine the effect of increasing the number of UTMP layers using fully untrained (UT) models.
 Our results in Fig.\ref{fig:multi MP} indicate that, in general, UTGCN and UTSAGE maintain their performance as the number of layers is increased whereas the performance of UTGIN decreases sharply with more layers.
 This behavior can be attributed to the lack of degree based normalization in the formulation of GIN (see Sec.\ref{section:multi MP}) which leads UTGIN to be dominated by longer paths, and hence longer distance correlations, as the number of layers increases.
+In general however we find that UTMP layers do not suffer from over-squashing when equipped with proper degree based normalisation which can be attributed to the absence of nonlinearities and mixing between feature dimensions in UTMP layers.